QWERTMnbv/Othello/README.md

 ## Instructions
 The game is played with black-and-white tiles on an 8x8 board.
 The object of the game is to have more tiles of your color than your computer opponent has of its.
 Play begins with 4 tiles in the middle, two white and two black.

-To play the game, [Processing 3.5.4](https://processing.org/releases) and Python3 are needed.
+[Processing 3.5.4](https://processing.org/releases) and Python3 are needed for playing the game.
+To start the game, open the folder in Processing and start with `othello.pyde`.

 - Play begins with 4 tiles in the middle: two white and two black.
 The user plays the black tile while the computer plays the white tile.
 - Black goes first.
 That player lays down a tile, which must be in a legal position.
 Any white tiles in between the new black tile and an existing black tile get flipped.